MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Experiments

 \section{Experiments}

-In this section, we evaluate MIXRTs on a range of StarCraft II benchmark tasks and use the representative StarCraft Multi-Agent Challenge (SMAC) scenarios as our testbed~\cite{samvelyan2019starcraft}.
+In this section, we evaluate MIXRTs on two representative benchmarks as our testbed: the Multi-agent Particle Environment (MPE)~\cite{lowe2017multi} and StarCraft Multi-Agent Challenge (SMAC)~\cite{samvelyan2019starcraft}.
 The goal of our experiments is to evaluate the performance and demonstrate the interpretability of MIXRTs.
-First, we compare our method with the widely investigated algorithms (VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix} and QTRAN~\cite{son2019qtran}), evaluated in easy, hard, and super hard scenarios of StarCraft II.
-We consider them as a comparison with special attention since they are advanced value-based methods that train decentralized policies in a centralized fashion.
-Additionally, we compare with the existing interpretable models SDTs~\cite{frosst2017distilling} and CDTs~\cite{ding2020cdt} that decomposes into a set of simultaneous single-agent problems~\cite{tan1993multi, tampuu2017multiagent}, called I-SDTs and I-CDTs respectively.
-Further, we measure the interpretability of MIXRTs with regard to the learned tree model, aiming to present an easy-to-understand decision making process from the captured knowledge of the tasks.
-Finally, we perform ablation experiments to validate the effect of two key elements, both the tree depth and the number of trees.
-More details of the experiments and parameter settings are given in Appendix~\ref{ExperimentalDetails}.
+We compare our method with widely investigated algorithms, including VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran} and QPLEX~\cite{wang2020qplex}, since these are advanced value-based methods that train decentralized policies in a centralized fashion.
+It is important to note that our focus is on balancing model interpretability and learning performance, rather than blindly beating state-of-the-art baselines.
+Additionally, we compare MIXRTs with existing interpretable models SDTs~\cite{frosst2017distilling} and CDTs~\cite{ding2020cdt}, which decompose a multi-agent task into a set of simultaneous single-agent tasks~\cite{tan1993multi, tampuu2017multiagent}.
+Further, we perform the sensitivity analysis on two key hyperparameters: the tree depth and the number of trees.
+Finally, we concretely present the interpretability of MIXRTs regarding the learned tree model at SMAC, aiming to present an easy-to-understand decision-making process from the captured knowledge of tasks.